 Willie has never looked back.
 He learned to play the blues from his father, bluesman Willie James Creagh Sr. who played with big names like Muddy Waters and Sonny Boy Williamson II (Willie’s godfather).
 Willie says, “I had a certain knack for writing songs.
 I started playing guitar, grabbed a few of my mates, formed a band and made a lot of wonderful noise.”
 Willie has worked clubs and concert halls from Toronto Canada straight to the west coast neon lights of Hollywood.
 He’s performed with many greats, including Muddy Waters, BB King, rock n’ roll’s Ramones and The Talking Heads – to name only a few.

-Though he's a very humble guy, if you're lucky you might get Willie to tell you about how the City of Columbus honored "the legendary rock god Willie Phoenix" by renaming 16th and High Street “Willie Phoenix Way” (October, 2020).
+Though he's a very humble guy, if you're lucky you might get Willie to tell you about how the City of Columbus honored "the legendary rock god Willie Phoenix" by renaming 16th and High Street “Willie Phoenix Way” (October, 2020) or about being inducted into the 2022 Columbus Blues Alliance Hall of Fame (October 2022).

 Willie once told a friend, “Rock n’ roll has saved me from the blues of silence.”
 Long live rock n’ roll!